ASP.NET vs ASP.NET Core

 ASP.NET Core

-Just like we reviewed ASP.NET, let’s take a look at the Core’s architecture, components, development styles, and benefits.
+Just as we reviewed ASP.NET, let’s take a look at the Core’s architecture, components, development styles, and benefits.

 ASP Core is a new version of ASP that became available open-source and can be executed not only on Windows but also on Linux and Mac.
 With this update, ASP.NET became increasingly more available to teams who usually work outside of the Microsoft ecosystem.